GliderToolsCommunity/GliderTools/docs/contributing.rst

      $ git fetch upstream  # Download all changes from central upstream repo
      $ git rebase upstream/master  # Apply the changes that have been made to central repo,
      $ # since your last fetch, onto you master.
-     $ git branch -d your-bugfix-feature-branch-name  # to delete the branch
+     $ git branch -d your-bugfix-feature-branch-name  # to delete the branch after PR is approved